asyncapi/asyncapi-react/README.md

 ## Releasing

-1. Generate the changelog using the lerna-changelog tool.
-Run the following command to generate changelog content for pull requests that have been merged since the time when the last git tag was created:
+1. Generate the changelog using the [`lerna-changelog`](https://github.com/lerna/lerna-changelog) tool.
+Run the following command to generate the changelog content for PRs merged after creating the last Git tag:

     ```
     npm run changelog
     ```

-    You can also generate changelog content corresponding to pull requests that were merged in between particular git tags:
+    You can also generate the changelog content corresponding to PRs merged in-between particular Git tags:

     ```
     npm run changelog -- --from=v0.1.1 --to=v0.1.2
     ```

-    The lerna-changelog tool detects changes based on PR labels and maps them to sections as per the configuration in the package.json file.
+    The `lerna-changelog` tool detects changes based on PR labels and maps them to sections as per the configuration in the `package.json` file.

     ```
       "changelog": {